 Easy Dutch Oven London Broil with Potatoes & Carrots – One Pot Family Dinner

-This easy Cast Iron Dutch Oven London Broil recipe is a hearty one-pot meal with potatoes and carrots that requires minimal prep—no fancy marinade needed.
+This cast iron Dutch oven London broil recipe is a hearty one-pot meal with potatoes and carrots that requires minimal prep - no fancy marinade needed.

-London broil is a lean, flavorful cut of beef that’s perfect for low-and-slow cooking in a Dutch oven.
+London broil is a lean, flavorful cut of beef, which makes it perfect for low-and-slow cooking in a cast iron Dutch oven.
+When cooked this way, it comes out fork-tender instead of dry or tough.

-Because it’s all cooked in one pot, this recipe saves time, cuts down on dishes, and makes cleanup a breeze—perfect for busy homesteaders or anyone craving comfort food.
+Because everything cooks in one pot, this meal saves time, cuts down on dishes, and makes cleanup a breeze - perfect for busy homesteaders or anyone craving real comfort food made from scratch.

 Why I Love This Cast Iron Dutch Oven London Broil Recipe

-First of all, I love meals that are versatile, meaning I can cook them in the oven, over an open fire, on the BBQ grill or even on top of my wood burning stove.
+I love meals that are versatile, meaning I can cook them in the oven, over an open fire, on the BBQ grill, or even on top of my wood burning stove.

-I love that this is a from scratch meal that is hearty and delicious.
+I love that this is a from-scratch meal that is hearty and delicious without requiring a lot of extra prep work.

 Of course, I do use a jar of pre-made gravy, but to be honest with you, if you prefer you can use 12 ounces of water instead of the gravy.